kmlawson/skills-in-transnational-history/seminars.md

 4. Attempt to download and install [R](https://www.r-project.org/) and the free [R Studio Desktop OpenSource License](https://www.rstudio.com/products/rstudio/download/).
 If you would like to get started with the world of R, consider a book such as *Learning R* by Richard Cotton, or any of the many online tutorials. *Note:* All the skills using R we will encounter in this module can also be done in the even more popular programming language of Python.
 If you think you might someday want to learn more programming, I'm happy to guide students towards resources that will allow them to do any of the module tasks in Python instead of R.
 5. Browse and experiment with instructional materials at [A Gentle Introduction to QGIS](http://docs.qgis.org/testing/en/docs/gentle_gis_introduction/), [Cytoscape Tutorials Wiki](https://github.com/cytoscape/cytoscape-tutorials/wiki), and if you have your access to St Andrews e-resources, try Chapter 1 of *Text Analysis with R for Students of Literature* ([library ebook](http://dx.doi.org/10.1007/978-3-319-03164-4))

+## DataCamp for Education

+Before the module begins, you will be given an invitation email for free access to the courses available at datacamp.com.
+Your free access will be active from August until December and you may take the courses that are assigned through the online representation of this module on the platform.

+DataCamp offers short interactive online courses (each of which can be completed in 3-5 hours of work), mostly showing you ways to employ the programming languages of R and Python for data science.
+It alternates between short film clips and interactive exercises.
+During the semester, you will be required to either complete 4-6 short courses on DataCamp from a selection possible courses, or you may request an alternative research and writing task if you wish to avoid DataCamp altogether.
+While completion is required, your performance on these courses is not assessed.

+All students are asked to complete: Introduction to R and Introduction to the Tidyverse.
+In addition, complete at least three additional mini-courses (* = suggested).
+There are a number of courses you will find in the "tracks" offered on DataCamp through our online class there.
+These include:

+-	Text Analysis: Intermediate R*, Introduction to Text Analysis in R, Sentiment Analysis in R: The Tidy Way*
+-	Strengthening R Foundations: String Manipulation in R with stringr*, Joining Data in R with dplyr*, Working with Data in the Tidyverse, Cleaning Data in R*, Communicating with Data in the Tidyverse, Working with Dates and Times in R, Importing Data in R (I, II), Data Visualization with ggplot2 (I, II)
+-	Data Science: Introduction to Data, Modeling with Data in the Tidyverse, Correlation and Regression, Fundamentals of Bayesian Data Analysis in R, Exploratory Multiple and Logistic Regression, Foundations of Inference, Experimental Design in R, Survival Analysis in R
+-	Spatial Analysis in R: Working with Geospatial Data in R, Spatial Analysis in R with sf and raster, Spatial Statistics in R
+-	Network Analysis: Network Science in R: A Tidy Approach, Network Analysis in R

 ## Resources to Explore

 As you do work on your projects you will find plenty of inspiration surveying the explosion of scholarship over the last decade or two.
 The following are some journals, hosts of projects, link hubs, and aggregators: